0reldev/sharezza-social/README.md

-# sharezza-social
-WCS Quest "02 - Github et Git : les fondamentaux"
+# Quest "02 - Github and Git: the basics"

+## Educational exercice from Wild Code School

+This repository contains a support to learn and practise basic terminal commands on Git.